LoopKit/LoopWorkspace/fastlane/testflight.md

 ## Setup GitHub LoopWorkspace Repository

 1. Fork https://github.com/LoopKit/LoopWorkspace into your GitHub username (using your organization if you have one).
-If you already have a fork of Trio in that username, you should not make another one.
+If you already have a fork of LoopWorkspace in that username, you should not make another one.
 Do not rename the repository.
 You can continue to work with your existing fork, or delete that from GitHub and then fork again.
 1. If you are using an organization, do this step at the organization level, e.g., username-org.
 If you are not using an organization, do this step at the repository level, e.g., username/LoopWorkspace:
     * Go to Settings -> Secrets and variables -> Actions and make sure the Secrets tab is open
 1. For each of the following secrets, tap on "New organization secret" or "New repository secret", then add the name of the secret, along with the value you recorded for it: